mtormento/smart-proxy/README.md

 # Smart-Proxy

-A simple nodejs proxy based on node-http-proxy that routes requests based on json content.
+A simple nodejs proxy that routes requests based on json content.

 ## Description